wso2/puppet-apim/wso2am/README.md

       validation_interval: "%{hiera('wso2::datasources::common::validation_interval')}"

     ```
 4. Uncomment (and optionally configure) deployment synchronization in each Gateway related nodes.
-(Patterns 3-6 are configured for svn based deployment synchronization, but they are commented out.)
+(Patterns 3-6 are
+configured for svn based deployment synchronization, but they are commented out by default.)

     Ex:
     ```yaml